 It is the mission of the NIACC Centers to provide lifelong learning opportunities that enhance the quality of life in the North Iowa community.

-The NIACC Charles City Center opened in 1975 in a rental space on Main Street and moved to its current home by HyVee in 1988.
-The Charles City Chamber of Commerce endorsed the establishment of a permanent NIACC campus in Charles City and provided
+Apply for Scholarships The NIACC Charles City Center opened in 1975 in a rental space on Main Street and moved to its current home by HyVee in 1988.
+The Charles City Chamber of Commerce endorsed the establishment of a permanent NIACC

 The Garner Area Community Education Center serves North Iowans in the Belmond-Klemme, Corwith-Wesley, Garner-Hayfield, and West Hancock (Britt, Kanawha) school districts.
 In 1977, four school districts joined together to form a consortium to hire a